StoneyJackson/mothership/Harvester_Documentation.md

 ```

-Now to run the harvester you'll need the following dependencies

-os,json,base64,requests,sys,glob all of which are part of python standard library.
-and makeHTML which can be found [here](http://www.hoboes.com/Mimsy/hacks/object-oriented-html/):

-these should all be available natively, harvester was built on Python 3.x
-so I would recommend having that version.
+##Usage

-5. run urls_check.py
+1. run urls_check.py

 it will prompt for a url, this url should point to a repo containing a urls.md file
 I ran this with https://github.com/foss2serve/corral

-6. run harvester.py
+2. run harvester.py
 it will generate a folder for each url in urls.md and each folder will contain a meta.json

-7. run generateHTML.py - for now it will generate very basic html no css(To be added later)
+3. run generateHTML.py - for now it will generate very basic html no css(To be added later)